 - Anyone with people skills and the ability to help can become a coach.
 Although it’s recommended you take some courses and get certified, the coaching profession isn’t highly regulated yet, which means anyone can call themselves a coach.

 - It’s affordable to start.
-Odds are you already have the equipment needed to start; a computer.
+Odds are you already have the equipment needed to start: a computer.
 You can download Skype for free and buy a quality set of headphones for under $50.
-You should also have a website, coaching contract and perhaps homework materials, but again, those can be had for less than $100.
+You should also have a website, coaching contract and perhaps homework materials, but again, those can be had for a reasonable price.

 - You can feel good about helping people in the area you coach in.

 - You can do individual or group coaching.
-Especially for people who can’t afford one-on-one time with you, group coaching allows them a way to work with you and you to be able to help more people in less time.
+Especially for people who can’t afford one-on-one time with you, group coaching allows them a way to work with you, and in turn, you can help more people in less time.